 Recruiter, Indigenous focus

 Our Recruitment office provides tours and school visits to interested, prospective and current students.
 Our Indigenous recruiter can visit your:

 Our recruiters will likely be the first connection prospective students will make with Lethbridge College.
 The Indigenous focused Recruiter helps inform, guide and encourage Indigenous students in the decision-making process of choosing a post-secondary program.
 Upon request, our Recruiter can help you arrange a presentation with a focus on Indigenous student supports and highlight of programs of interest.

 To arrange a visit or presentation, contact our Indigenous recruiter at 1-800-572-0103 ext.
 3322 or 403-320-3322.

-Working closely with college faculty and staff, our Indigenous student advisor facilitates open and respectful communication between you and college services and departments to ensure your needs are best served.
-The Indigenous student advisor is responsible for providing you with referrals to student support services both on- and off-campus, as well as enhancing your student experience through cultural support, events and activities.
+As an advisor to current students, our Coordinator of Indigenous Services works closely with college faculty and staff in facilitating open, respectful communication between students and college services and departments to ensure needs of students are best served.
+As a first point of contact, the Coordinator of Indigenous Services is responsible for providing students with, referrals to student support services both on- and off-campus, as well as enhancing your student experience through cultural support, events and activities.

 Indigenous Cultural Support

 Through the Indigenous Cultural Support program, you can connect with Elders, spiritual advisors, leaders and role models.
 Elders and spiritual advisors make regularly scheduled visits to campus and are available to meet individually with you.
 This opportunity allows you to benefit from the support, traditional knowledge and guidance of the Elders.